OsmondOlive/bioflowhub/_posts/2026-05-16-prodentim-review.md

   <figcaption>ProDentim is an oral probiotic supplement formulated with 3.5 billion CFU of clinically studied bacterial strains, targeting the oral microbiome rather than just masking symptoms.</figcaption>
 </figure>

 ProDentim has been circulating widely across health forums and supplement review sites, generating enough interest that a closer look at the actual science seemed worthwhile.
-The concept behind it — supporting oral health through beneficial bacteria rather than just chemical agents — is grounded in real and growing research.
+The concept behind it, supporting oral health through beneficial bacteria rather than just chemical agents, is grounded in real and growing research.
 The question worth asking is whether this specific formula delivers on that premise.

 ---